rorycreedon/portfolio_metric_learning/README.md

 # Learning a Multi-Factor Covariance Matrix for Portfolio Optimisation

-This repository contains the code for the my COMP0162 project.
+This repository contains the code for my COMP0162 Advanced Machine Learning in Finance report.

 The repository is structured as follows: